davidmoreno/rtpmidid/README.md

 * [ ] Periodic check all peers are still on, no new peers
 * [x] Remove ports when peer dissapears
 * [x] Client send CK every minute
+* [x] Can be controlled via Unix socket, but not required.
 * [ ] Jack MIDI support instead of ALSA seq
 * [ ] Use rtp midi timestamps
 * [ ] Journal support for note off